-It is important to understand that no improvement to IAQ is a replacement for good personal practices including social distancing, wearing a mask and washing one’s hands.
+It is important to understand that no improvement to Indoor Air Quality is a replacement for good personal practices including social distancing, wearing a mask and washing one’s hands.

 MAINTENANCE: Efforts include the evaluation and preventive maintenance of the heating, ventilation and air conditioning (HVAC) systems in each building so they may provide a high degree of indoor air quality.
 Each building’s system is unique but in general, we are ensuring these systems are operating at their peak condition and in conformance with campus and Board of Regents standards, as well as industry best practices.

 VENTILATION: Ventilation rate is the rate that fresh air flows into a space.
 Facilities Management is evaluating the ventilation rates and ability to modify these rates throughout campus.
 Where possible, ventilation rates will be increased ahead of the fall semester.
-The reduction of occupancy coupled with increases in outdoor air will provide for ventilation rates that exceed normal requirements.
-All building central station air handling equipment will operate 24/7.
+All building central air handling equipment will operate 24/7.

 LABORATORIES: Per BOR standards laboratories provide a minimum air change rate of 6 air changes per hour when occupied.
 Laboratory ventilation systems have and will continue to operate 24/7.
 The use of UV lights, continued operation of the HVAC systems and air change rate of 6 per hour are all consistent with the American Society for Heating and Ventilation Engineer’s (ASHRAE) recently published Position Document on Infectious Aerosols.